 Why Choose a Credit Freeze Over a Credit Lock?

-If you don’t apply for credit very often, a credit freeze can offer you the same type of protection for free.
-Credit freezes offer more protection since they’re federally regulated.
+If you do not apply for credit very often, a credit freeze can offer you the same type of protection for free.
+Credit freezes offer more protection since they are federally regulated under the Fair Credit Reporting Act.

 In contrast, some credit locks’ terms of service limit your rights if you experience a temporary lapse of service.
-For example, Experian and TransUnion’s credit locks feature an arbitration clause.
-They also require you to waive your right to participate in a class-action lawsuit.
+For example, some credit lock services include arbitration clauses that require you to waive your right to participate in a class-action lawsuit.

 When Should You Use Credit Freezes or Credit Locks?